二叉树的递归-层序遍历

 ?
 Can it be reversed?

-It is important to emphasize that the in-order traversal result of a Binary Search Tree (BST) is ordered.
-This is a key property of BSTs.
+It's important to emphasize that the inorder traversal result of a Binary Search Tree (BST) is ordered, which is a significant property of BSTs.

-You can observe this by clicking on the line res.push(root.val);
+You can view this visualization panel and click the line res.push(root.val);

-in the visualization panel to see the order in which nodes are accessed during in-order traversal:
+to see the order in which nodes are accessed during an inorder traversal:

-In the subsequent BST Exercise Collection, some problems will utilize this property.
+In the subsequent BST-related exercise set, some problems will utilize this property.

 Level Order Traversal (BFS)